 It's important to note that the physical layout doesn't necessarily mirror the logical data flow.
 Modern networks often use logical topologies, like Ethernet's logical bus or star topology, irrespective of the physical layout.

-Static Routing vs. Dynamic Routing
+Static routing versus dynamic routing

 In the realm of network routing, the decision of how data travels from source to destination is a critical one.
 This decision-making process can be broadly categorized into two main strategies: static routing and dynamic routing.
 Each strategy has its strengths and weaknesses, shaping the efficiency, adaptability, and management of a network.